 Did you know that the cash payout from a life insurance policy is tax-free?*

-It's just one of the reasons high net worth individuals buy universal life insurance to protect their family's.
+It's just one of the reasons a high-net-worth individual buys universal life insurance to protect their family.

 But there are other advantages also.